UPDATED: Sub-Zero Gasket Replacement Instructions

 Step One – Warm up the gasket and get the right shape.

-When you unbox the gasket it is going to be folded over and it will be all out of shape.
-This is only a problem if you try to install it like this.
-Sub-Zero says to use a hair dryer on the areas with kinks in them.
-We did this for years before learning the real way to cure the issue.
-Give the gasket a warm bath in the sink.
+Method Two: Give the gasket a warm bath in the sink.
 Not a scolding hot bath.
 Keep the gasket submerged for a few minutes.
 Lay the gasket out on the floor on some towel like it would go on the unit.
 It should be straight now, not twisted up or disfigured.
 Pat it dry with towels, it doesn’t need to be bone dry before you start to put it on.
+This method can be wet and messy and we rarely use it, however it does work wonderfully as it ensures even heating around the gasket.

 Start Removing the old gasket from the door.